Recipient Surgery - Kidney Transplantation

 - HLA factors.
 HLA stands for human leukocyte antigen, a genetic marker located on the surface of your white blood cells.
 You inherit a set of three antigens from your mother and three from your father.
-A higher number of matching antigens increases the chance that your kidney will last for a long time.
+A higher number of matching antigens increases the chance that your kidney will last long.

-If you’re selected on the basis of the first two factors, a third is evaluated:
+If you’re selected based on the first two factors, a third is evaluated:

 - Antibodies.
 Your immune system may produce antibodies that act specifically against something in the donor’s tissues.
-To see whether this is the case, a small sample of your blood will be mixed with a small sample of the donor’s blood in a tube.
+A small sample of your blood will be mixed with a small sample of the donor’s blood in a tube to see whether this is the case.
 If no reaction occurs, you should be able to accept the kidney.
-Your transplant team might use the term negative cross-match to describe this lack of reaction.
+Your transplant team might use a negative cross-match to describe this lack of reaction.

 If you have a living donor, you’ll schedule the operation in advance.
-You and your donor will be operated on at the same time, usually in side-by-side rooms.
+You and your donor will be operated on simultaneously, usually in side-by-side rooms.
 One team of surgeons will perform the nephrectomy-that is, the removal of the kidney from the donor-while another prepares the recipient for placement of the donated kidney.

 If you’re on a waiting list for a deceased donor kidney, you must be ready to hurry to the hospital as soon as a kidney becomes available.
 Once there, you’ll give a blood sample for the antibody cross-match test.
-If you have a negative cross-match, it means that your antibodies don’t react and the transplantation can proceed.
+If you have a negative cross-match, your antibodies don’t react, and the transplantation can proceed.

 You’ll be given a general anesthetic to make you sleep during the operation, which usually takes 3 or 4 hours.
 The surgeon will make a small cut in your lower abdomen.
 The artery and vein from the new kidney will be attached to your artery and vein.
 The ureter from the new kidney will be connected to your bladder.